hostinger/terraform-provider-hostinger/examples/dns/readme.md

 # DNS Record Example

-This example demonstrates how to create a CNAME record in a Hostinger-managed DNS zone using the `hostinger_dns_record` resource.
+This example demonstrates how to create any type of DNS record (A, AAAA, CNAME, TXT, etc.) in a Hostinger-managed DNS zone using the `hostinger_dns_record` Terraform resource.

-## Example
+## Example Usage

 ```hcl
 module "dns" {